g-gar/sleepr/README.md

 # Sleepr

-Makes easier to sleep by monitoring your constants with wewarables like smart bands and playing music from filesystem or from YouTube playlists.
+Makes easier to sleep by monitoring your constants with wearables like smart bands and playing music from filesystem or from YouTube playlists.

 ## Currently supported smart bands
   * Mi Smart Band 4